-If the Dean of Students subsequently determines that disciplinary action is warranted, the charged student will be so notified in writing.
-All written notices will be hand-delivered or sent by registered mail to the address of the student as it appears on the official college records.
+If the Dean of Students, with assistance from the co-administrative hearing official, subsequently determines that disciplinary action is warranted, the charged student will be so notified in writing of the specific Code of Conduct/Student Handbook violation and the sanction(s).
+All written notices will be hand-delivered, emailed to student's email account on file, or sent by registered mail to the address of the student as it appears on the official college records.
+The alleged student may also be contacted by phone to inform him or her of the Code of Conduct violation and the sanction.